 Christin worked in South Africa as an Exercise Physiologist at the Sports Science Institute of

 South Africa, with a focus on training clients with physical impairments, pre and post-operative orthopedic injuries and special populations.
-She first arrived at NextStep Orlando in 2015 to do an Internship with us and has now come back to volunteer here with us.
+She first arrived at NextStep Orlando in 2015 to do an Internship with us and has now come back to be a permanant part of the team.
 Here at NextStep Orlando, Christin brings her enthusiasm and experience to help clients achieve optimal results.

 Luis first arrived at NextStep Orlando from Keiser University to complete a two month Externship at our facility.
 He received a Sports Medicine and Fitness Technology Associates from Keiser University in 2016.
 He became an integral part of the NextStep Orlando team and went on to become a Trainer Aid as well as a Part-Time Activity-Based Trainer.
 Luis served as a Marine from 2010 to 2015 and brings his eye for detail and determination to aid clients with paralysis reach their greatest recovery potential!